iGyalchester/ShoppingApp/README.md

 Question 3
 - Use a for loop to print each value in this array [4,5,6]  except the last element in the array.
 - Use while loop to square every element in the same array [4,5,6]
--  Write a test case for question B
+-  Write a test case for question the second bullet point

 Question 4
 - Create an ArrayList with the names of all the students in the class then use a loop to print out all their names.